noah-schechter/docs/pages/docs/import-and-export-data.md

 [VIDEO]

 ## Data export
-We think Atlos is a great tool for collaboration at scale, but it's not the best tool for *every* job.
-Whether investigators are looking to archive media forensically, publish their data, or just take another look in a Google Sheet, sometimes it’s necessary to export data.
+We think Atlos is a great tool for collaboration at scale, but it's not the best tool for every job.
+Whether investigators are looking to archive media forensically, publish data, or just take another look in a Google Sheet, sometimes it’s necessary to export data.
 Atlos make exporting to a CSV extremely simple.
 See [here](#what-is-a-csv) for more information on the CSV file type.

 ### How to export data
-To export all of a project’s data:x
+To export all of a project’s data:
 1. Navigate to **Projects** page.
 2. Select the project whose data you wish to export.
 3. Click **Export** on the top-right corner of the project's page.

 To export the results of any search, click the [TODO: insert inline image] icon in the search bar.

+{% callout %}
+To programatically extract data from your project, use our project-scoped [API](/docs/API).
+{% /callout %}